 - Facility-Provided Insurance: Many bonded warehouses offer insurance as part of their services, but coverage limits may require supplemental policies for high-value collections.

-Best For: Investors using professional storage facilities who want specialized protection for environmental risks.
+Best for investors using professional storage facilities who want specialized protection against environmental risks like temperature failure or humidity fluctuations.

 5. Homeowner’s Insurance Riders

-For casual collectors, adding a wine collection rider to an existing homeowner’s policy may seem like a convenient option.
-However, it has limitations.
+For more casual collectors, adding a wine collection rider to your existing homeowner’s policy can look like a convenient shortcut.
+The catch is that this option comes with real limitations that can leave you exposed.

 - Limited Coverage: Riders typically exclude risks like spoilage or damage caused by improper storage conditions.